CopernicaMarketingSoftware/Documentation/Publisher/en/database-export.md

 ### Exports in Marketing Suite

-Currently it's not possible to export a database using the Marketing Suite.
+You can export your database from the Marketing Suite in the database management menu.
-You can set up a [feedback loop](./feedback-loops) to synchronize important information with your own database or send email notifications.
-We recommend adding new information in your own system and scheduling imports.

 ## More information